 Our District Board of Directors normally meets the second Tuesday of each month at 5:30 p.m. in the District Board Room at 4699 Hollister Avenue in Goleta.
-The public is always welcome to participate in these meetings.
+The public is encouraged to attend.

 For more information about your water, contact Tom Bunosky at (805) 879-4630.